 I am both a Pediatrician and a mom, so I know the developmental impact of screens, but I also understand the convenience.
 Keep these tips in mind when deciding how to handle screen time for your child.

-Here are our screen time rules for our family:
+Here are our screen time goals for our family (yours may look different):

 - Ryaan has unlimited video chatting with loved ones